Jamie Belsito

-Jamie Zahlaway Belsito is an American politician who serves as Town Moderator in Topsfield, Massachusetts.
-She previously represented the 4th Essex district in the Massachusetts House of Representatives from 2021 to 2023.
+Jamie Zahlaway Belsito (born November 22, 1973) is an American politician who serves as Town Moderator in Topsfield, Massachusetts.
+A member of the Democratic Party, she previously represented the 4th Essex district in the Massachusetts House of Representatives from 2021 to 2023.
+She is the founder of the Maternal Mental Health Leadership Alliance.

 Political career

 Belsito was elected to the Massachusetts House of Representatives, on November 30, 2021, in a special election following former Representative Brad Hill's appointment to the Massachusetts Gaming Commission.
 Belsito was the first Democrat to represent the 4th Essex district since 1858, and was sworn in on December 8, 2021.
 The district was eliminated in statewide redistricting at the end of the term.
-Belsito is the first Arab American woman to be elected to office in Massachusetts.

-Prior to running for the Massachusetts House of Representatives, Belsito ran for the United States House of Representatives, challenging Democratic Representative Seth Moulton in the primary for 6th District of Massachusetts.
-She had previously supported Moulton's Republican opponent, Richard Tisei, in the 2014 election before switching her party affiliation from Unenrolled to Democrat following the election of Donald Trump.
+Prior to running for the Massachusetts House of Representatives, Belsito ran for the United States House of Representatives, challenging Representative Seth Moulton in the Democratic primary for 6th District of Massachusetts.
+In 2014 she supported Moulton's Republican opponent, Richard Tisei, noting his endorsement from the American College of Obstetrics and Gynecologists (ACOG) and NARAL Pro-Choice Massachusetts.
+Her voter affiliation was Unenrolled until the election of Donald Trump in 2016.
 Moulton went on to win the primary, but endorsed Belsito in her campaign for the Massachusetts House of Representatives the next year.

+Belsito founded the Maternal Mental Health Leadership Alliance in 2019 with accomplishments including a national maternal mental health hotline and legislation, funding, and establishment of a federal task force related to improving maternal mental health care.

 In the final days of her term as a state representative, she accused Israel of genocide.
 She tweeted that the US should acknowledge the Israeli administration was "an apartheid run thuggery terrorist regime" and that "killing and land taking has nothing to do with anti-semitism.
 It is genocide."

 Personal life

 Prior to running for office, she served on the Board of Trustees for Salem State University.

-She is of Syrian, Irish and Acadian heritage and is the great-niece of USAF Technical Sergeant Richard B. Fitzgibbon, Jr., the first American to die in the Vietnam War.
+She is of Syrian, Irish and Acadian heritage and is the great-niece of USAF Technical Sergeant Richard B. Fitzgibbon Jr., the first American to die in the Vietnam War.